johnhunter/chosen/README.md

 - jQuery support: 1.4+
 - Prototype support: 1.7+

+## This fork

+Forked to allow some customisations.

+- version 0.9.13 broke our layout (e.g. explicit width/top on `.chzn-results` was removed) so we are using a branch of v0.9.12
+- we need some additional changes

+**Please use the `workspace-picker` branch.**

+---

-For documentation, usage, and examples, see:
+For documentation, usage, and examples, see: http://harvesthq.github.com/chosen
-http://harvesthq.github.com/chosen

 ### Contributing to Chosen